dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 * Create a new request.
 * Set the HTTP method to **GET**.
-* Set the request URL to `https://localhost:<port>/api/TodoItems`.
+* Set the request URI to `https://localhost:<port>/api/TodoItems`.
 For example, `https://localhost:5001/api/TodoItems`.
 * Set **Two pane view** in Postman.
 * Select **Send**.